![]() |

 Rests of prairie groundowl’s catch are eaten by the marsupial hyena.
 Last year's

-four cubs similar to worms having been born few days ago already crawl.
-To
+cubs similar to worms having been born few days ago already crawl.
+To eat rests

-eat rests of catch of owls is not so favourable - these birds remain after
+of catch of owls is not so favourable - these birds remain after themselves

-themselves unless wretched pieces of meat on bones of catch.
-But jaws of the
+unless wretched pieces of meat on bones of catch.
+But jaws of the marsupial

-marsupial hyena easily crack them, reaching up to narrow.
-There is also one
+hyena easily crack them, reaching up to narrow.
+There is also one advantage

-advantage for the hyena eating rests of owl catch: if the gila-dragon had hunting
+for the hyena eating rests of owl catch: if the gila-dragon had hunting once

-once a week, owls hunt almost every day, constantly supplying the marsupial
+a week, owls hunt almost every day, constantly supplying the marsupial hyena

 “lords of plains”.